 Tip

-Read the Build conversational apps tutorial to learn how to use st.chat_message
+Read the Build a basic LLM chat app tutorial to learn how to use st.chat_message

 and st.chat_input